 - Given the formal definition of a discrete structure and its implementation as a Python program, correctly describe its properties, demonstrate and verify those properties through testing and/or proof, describe how these properties are similar to and/or different from other discrete structures, and explain when it is appropriate to use the structure.

-- Correctly complete Python programming tasks with each discrete structure.
+Complete Python programming tasks with a discrete structure.
 For instance:

 - Using the formal definition of Boolean logic operations like

 implies, translate a truth table discrete structure into an equivalent implementation in a Python program that uses conditional logic, function definitions, and function calls.

 - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatenation) on textual strings in the Python programming language.

 - Use the formal definition of a monoid to describe and predict the output of operations (e.g., concatenation) on finite and infinite streams in a Python program.

 - Use the formal definition of a set and set-theoretic operations like union, intersection, and containment check to implement a Python program that stores data in a set and correctly manipulates the data using the aforementioned operations.

 - Given the formal definition of the domain and range of a mathematical function, implement that function as either a traditional Python function or a dictionary.